 Gauges provide indications of engine performance.
 Ensure that the gauges are in good working order.
-Determine the normal operating range by observing the gauges over a period of time.
+Determine the normal operating range by observing the gauges over a period.

 Noticeable changes in gauge readings indicate potential gauge or engine problems.
 Problems may also be indicated by gauge readings that change even if the readings are within specifications.
 Determine and correct the cause of any significant change in the readings.
-Consult your Perkins distributor for assistance.
+Consult your Perkins dealer or your Perkins distributor for assistance.